-This design guide applies to residential development within the General Residential Zone This guide does not prescribe development requirements but instead supports and complements the design outcomes sought for residential development in the Kāpiti Coast District Plan.
+This guide does not prescribe development requirements but instead supports and complements the design outcomes sought for residential development in the Kāpiti Coast District Plan.
 It outlines the key features that characterises intensive residential development and offers practical advice to guide such development using good practice principles and relevant examples.